Mohammedthoufeeq/Wordpress-XMLRPC-DOS/README.md

 It is also important to note that this script is for educational or testing purposes only.
 The script should never be used to perform any kind of illegal or unauthorized activities.

+## Important NOte
+if xmlrpc.php is forbidden its not vulnerabe. if it shows POST Requests Only its vulnerable.

-To Install,
+##To Install,
 git clone https://github.com/Mohammedthoufeeq/Wordpress-XMLRPC-DOS

-To Run,
+##To Run,

 cd Wordpress-XMLRPC-DOS

-python wpdos.py
+python wpdos.py -url <url/xmlrpc.php>